realSixi/dcf77-led-clock/README.md

 There are multiple shops that deliver WS2812/Neopixel Rings (to Germany).
 Here is a short, uncomplete list.
 Just search for 'ws2812 ring' and you find a bunch of suppliers ;)

+Solder the LED Rings together in a 'chain':
+- LED 0-59 (the "minute" ring)
+- LED 60-83 (the "hour" ring)

+Data OUT of the large ring must be connected to Data IN of the small ring.
+Connect the Data IN Pin of the large ring to the ESP (default: D4) and the GNC/VCC accordingly.

 #### 60 LED Ring

 - https://www.funduinoshop.com/WS2812-LEDs-mit-60-Pixeln